By Neal Von Flue

 So when Friedl Dicker-Brandeis was told to pack her 50 kilos, she rolled up a few dresses, stuffed them in the bottom of a suitcase, and filled the rest of her allotment with what she thought would help the most.
 Art Supplies.

 Friedl Dicker was born in Austria in 1898.
-She lost her mother when she was 4 years old and that loss would have a profound influence on her future.
-As she grew she gravitated towards the arts.
+She lost her mother when she was 4 years old and that loss, as you would expect, would prove defining.
+As she grew up she gravitated towards the arts.
 She took classes at the Vienna School of Arts and Crafts, supporting herself by working in the theatre; designing costumes, props, writing plays, and even making marionettes that she would use in street shows.
 As was becoming common for artists of this time, there was nothing that escaped her interest- she was as fascinated with design and production methods as she was with fine art.

 In her drawing class at the School of Arts and Crafts, her instructor Franz Cizek would start the day by proclaiming with excitement “Today show me your soul!”
 Cizek was a leading reformer of 20th century art education.
 And so it was here that she would learn one of her most valuable lessons, and likely gain some perspective on the hurt she carried from the loss of her mother.
 Cizek’s own focus was on revolutionizing the way we teach art to children, and he showed Dicker that there is a deep connection between our emotional world and the things that we can make.
 These were the early days of psychology and the idea that art could be an avenue to analysis or healing- or maybe just a way to begin to make sense of a maddening world- was new, and something Friedl would never forget.